zmcartor/homestead-guide/old-docs-for-reference/main-wiki.rst/The-Solidity-Programming-Language.rst

 is the so-called default function.
-Why this is default will be properly explained later, but for now, suffice it to say that it is simply the function that gets called when this contract (well, an instantiation of it, anyway) receives a message from the Ethereum Environment.
+Why this is default will be properly explained later, but for now, suffice it to say that it is simply the function that gets called when this contract (well, an instantiation of it, anyway) receives a message from the Expanse Environment.

 The syntax of a function is similar to Javascript: it begins with the ``function`` keyword, then has a parenthesised parameter list, and